How to write a good meta-description

 Opt for action words

 The best way to prompt web users to click on the link leading to your website is to choose action verbs.
 Therefore, verbs that are used in the imperative mood work best to incite the person to act instead of simply reading the meta-description.
 Also, using these types of words will help avoid the fact that your meta-description could be identified as spam.
+Keep in mind that a call-to-action will be the key to get people to click on your meta-description.

 Meta-description: choose content that is relevant and summarized

 Since the number of characters in a meta-description that is presented on search engines and social networks usually tops out at a limit of 165, there is no space to waste with secondary information.
-What counts it that you must clearly and concisely establish the page’s main subject and therefore, you should make sure that whoever lands on your site will find the information they were looking for.
+What counts is that you must clearly and concisely establish the page’s main subject and therefore, you should make sure that whoever lands on your site will find the information they were looking for.

 Don’t forget that if the content found in your meta-description includes words that are directly linked to the person’s search query, these words will be in bold as the search results appear.